- About GCHS

 Blue Springs was named for the natural springs along the Big Blue River.
 Prior to becoming a town this land was part of the Otoe and Pawnee hunting grounds.
-The cabin in Blue Springs City Park was build in 1855 along the banks of the Blue Blue River by Rev. J. H. Johnson for his family of six.
+The cabin in Blue Springs City Park was built in 1855 along the banks of the Blue River by Rev. J. H. Johnson for his family of six.
 Rev. Johnson preached to the Indians living on the reservation in southern Gage County.
-His eight year old son, who drowned in the Big Blue River, was the first white death recorded in Gage County.
-The Blue Springs Cemetery where he is buried is the oldest recorded cemetery in Nebraska.
+His eight-year-old son, who drowned in the Big Blue River, was the first death recorded in Gage County.
+The Blue Springs Cemetery, where he is buried, is the oldest recorded cemetery in Nebraska.
 (See Blue Springs website.)
 Learn more about Blue Springs.

 Clatonia was incorporated as a village in 1893 after the land was donated by the Steinmeyer family.
 It was named for the Clatonia Creek which flows nearby.
 Learn more about Clatonia.

 Cortland was founded in 1884 along the Union Pacific route.
-The town was first called Galesburg in honor of the man who owned the ground where the town is located, but in view of the fact that there were so many towns by that name, it was changed to Cortland.
+The town was first called Galesburg in honor of the man who owned the ground where the town is located, but since there were so many towns by that name, it was changed to Cortland.
 The name was suggested by one of the men connected with the railroad town site committee, it is said that it was named after Cortland, New York.
 (See Cortland website.)

 Filley was named in honor of Elijah Filley who donated the land in 1882.
 The stone barn, built in 1874, is still standing two miles southwest of Filley and is part of the Gage County Historical Society's properties.
 Learn more about Filley.